Concordia University Texas: Baseball

 The Concordia men's baseball team is coached by Clint Mokry, who was hired in December 2022 following the death of former major leaguer Tommy Boggs.
 Coach Boggs led the team to victory in 2011 as the ASC Conference Champions, and later to the NCAA championship tournament where they fell two games short of advancing to the College World Series.
 In 2012, the team recorded its best record ever and swept the ASC conference tournament to win the conference title outright for a second consecutive year.
 Prior to Boggs' tenure, Mike Gardner had been head coach since 1998.
 He retired at the end of the 2009 season as the winningest coach in school baseball history and led the team to its only appearance in the College World Series in 2002.
 Tornado Field, home of the baseball team, debuted on the new campus in February 2011 and was dedicated in April 2011.

 Other sports

 Chris Randle became the first student athlete from Concordia to qualify for the NCAA track and field championship tournament.
 His 6 ft 7 in high jump earned him a sixth-place finish in the tournament.
 Randle's participation marked the first time in school history that Concordia was represented at the NCAA Division III Championships in two sports during the same academic year, as the baseball team won the ASC title and won two games over nationally ranked opponents – Linfield and Redlands – at the West Regional.

-In 2009, Concordia inducted its first Hall of Fame class, including the 2002 baseball team that played for the NCAA Division III College World Series and Atlanta Braves reliever Scott Linebrink.

-In 2011, three more members were inducted: Kenneth DeBord 2002, basketball; Lisa Hintz 1988, volleyball and basketball: and Linda Lowery, who served stints as the athletic director, volleyball coach, and men's and women's golf coach from 1980 to 2008.